 To get this kind of information, you must do a driving history search.

 Have you ever had to look for criminal records online?
 How hard was it?
-Did you search online or did you call the courthouse? was the information you recieved correct?
+Did you search online or did you call the courthouse?
+Was the information you received correct?
 There are many reasons that people look up criminal backgrounds and records, and your feedback could help other people.